← All Resources

 Should I pay off student loans or invest?

-Compare your loan interest rate to expected investment returns after taxes.
-If your student loan rate is 6.5% and you expect 7% stock market returns (after inflation), the math is nearly a wash — but the loan payoff is a guaranteed return while stock returns are not.
-Most financial planners recommend: (1) contribute to your 401(k) up to the employer match first, (2) pay off any loans above 6–7% aggressively, (3) invest additional money rather than accelerating low-rate loans below 4–5%.
+Compare your loan rate to expected investment returns.
+At 6.5% vs a 7% stock market average, it's nearly a wash — but paying off the loan is guaranteed while stock returns aren't.
+The framework most planners use: (1) get the full 401(k) employer match first, (2) pay off loans above 6–7% aggressively, (3) invest additional money rather than accelerating loans below 4–5%.

 What is the difference between avalanche and snowball payoff methods?

-The avalanche method targets the highest interest rate loan first, saving the most money on interest over time.
-The snowball method targets the smallest balance first, providing psychological wins by eliminating individual loans faster.
-Mathematically, avalanche always wins.
-Behaviorally, snowball has higher completion rates because the motivation of crossing off debts keeps people on track.
-The best method is whichever one you will actually stick with.
+Avalanche targets the highest rate first — saves the most money.
+Snowball targets the smallest balance first — provides faster visible wins.
+Avalanche always wins mathematically.
+But snowball has higher completion rates because the motivation of eliminating individual debts keeps people on track.
+The best method is the one you'll actually stick with.

 Is refinancing student loans worth it?

-Refinancing is worth it if you can lower your interest rate by at least 1 percentage point and you do not need federal loan protections (income-driven repayment, forgiveness programs, forbearance).
-On a $40,000 balance, dropping from 6.5% to 4.5% saves approximately $5,400 over 10 years.
-However, refinancing federal loans into a private loan permanently removes access to federal protections and forgiveness programs — this trade-off must be carefully evaluated.
+Worth it if you can drop your rate by 1+ percentage points and don't need federal protections (IDR, PSLF, forbearance).
+On $40,000, going from 6.5% to 4.5% saves roughly $5,400 over 10 years.
+But refinancing federal loans into private permanently removes access to federal programs — make sure you won't need those protections before you pull the trigger.

 How does Public Service Loan Forgiveness work?

-PSLF forgives the remaining balance on federal Direct Loans after 120 qualifying monthly payments (10 years) while working full-time for a qualifying employer (government, nonprofit, certain other public service organizations).
-You must be on an income-driven repayment plan for payments to qualify.
-The forgiven amount is not taxable.
-Eligibility requires careful documentation — track qualifying payments and certify employment annually.
+After 120 qualifying monthly payments (10 years) while working full-time for a qualifying employer (government, nonprofits, certain public service organizations), the remaining balance on federal Direct Loans is forgiven — tax-free.
+You need to be on an income-driven repayment plan for payments to count.
+Document everything: certify employment annually and track your payment count closely.

 How much do extra payments save on student loans?

-On a $35,000 loan at 5.5% with a 10-year standard repayment, adding $100 per month reduces the payoff time from 10 years to about 7.3 years and saves approximately $3,200 in interest.
-Adding $200 per month cuts it to roughly 5.8 years and saves about $5,100.
-The earlier you make extra payments, the more you save because you prevent interest from compounding on the reduced principal.
+On a $35,000 loan at 5.5% with standard 10-year repayment, an extra $100/month cuts the timeline to about 7.3 years and saves roughly $3,200 in interest.
+An extra $200/month gets you to 5.8 years and saves about $5,100.
+Earlier extra payments save more because they prevent interest from compounding on the larger balance for the remaining years.

 Run the Numbers on Your Loans